b. 1946 Buenos Aires, Argentina - lives in Buenos Aires, Argentina

 Upon Grilo’s return to her native Argentina in 1961, the artist was awarded a J. S. Guggenheim Fellowship which brought her to New York City in 1962, where she would remain for the next eight years.
-It was at this time that the artist broke from Concrete abstraction and began incorporating urban references in her work such as pieces and traces of letters, numbers, signs, and symbols, in various fonts and typographies.
+It was at this time that the artist broke from Concrete abstraction and began incorporating urban references in her work such as pieces and traces of letters, numbers, signs, and symbols in various fonts and typographies.
 Grilo’s formal appropriations during the 1960s anticipated that of graffiti artists.
-Her highly lyrical compositions and acute sensibility to color, continued to define the artist’s work over the course of the remaining decades.
+Her highly lyrical compositions and acute sensibility to color continued to define Grilo’s work over the course of the remaining decades.

-In 1970, Grilo left New York City with her husband and their two children, alternating between living in Paris and Madrid before moving to Spain permanently in 1985 for the remainder of her life.
+In 1970, the artist left New York City with her husband and their two children, alternating between living in Paris and Madrid before moving to Spain permanently in 1985 for the remainder of her life.

 Sarah Grilo’s work can be found in a number of prestigious collections and has been exhibited in various institutions, including: the Solomon R. Guggenheim Museum, New York; The Nelson Rockefeller Collection, New York; The Art Museum of the Americas, Washington D.C.; the Cisneros Fontanals Art Foundation (CIFO), Miami; the Blanton Museum of Art, Austin; the Stedelijk Museum of Art, Amsterdam; the Museo Nacional Centro de Arte Reina Sofía, Madrid; the Museo Nacional de Bellas Artes, Buenos Aires; the Museo de Bellas Artes, Caracas, amongst others.
 Most recently, Grilo’s work was shown at New York’s Museum of Modern Art’s (MoMA) groundbreaking 2017 exhibition, Making Space: Women Artists and Postwar Abstraction.

 Please click for CV